tracim/tracim/docs/api-integration/tlm_event_socket.md

 A few use case examples:

-- push a file to a web server when a given user comments "VALID FOR PROD" on the content,
+- push a file to a web server when a given user comments "VALID FOR PROD" on the content
 - trigger an email to security staff when someone is invited on a tracim workspace
 - ...